gabrielegalimbertiphd/NavGraph/README.md

 4. The code uses the library "PositioningLibrary" available at the link https://github.com/tirannosario/PositioningLibrary.
 Import the library as external dependency if it is not in the main folder of the project.
 5. Import the Package Dependencies "Drops" (version 1.6.1) and "SwiftGraph" (version 3.1.0).
 6. Run the code
-7. Frame the first marker in the path and start the navigation towards the destination.
+7. Frame the first marker in the path "PercorsoX" (name of the image "initX") and start the navigation towards the destination.
 The code is set to work from the first turning point.

 Specification of the spatial representation:
 The four routes used for the experiments as well as the images of the visual markers used in these routes are contained in the folder "STTN".